bfritscher/cours-ptw-slides/zero_to_hero_vuejs.md

 - create a moviedb service
 - create a controller and a view to display a movie
 - modify the frontpage

-### create a moviedb service

-  - which has 2 private helper methods
-    - `loadLocalStorage`: to help restore the movies array from storage (json->array)
-    - `saveLocalStorage`: to help to save the movies array to storage array->json
-  - 4 public api methods
-    - `getMovies()`: returns a array of movies
-    - `addMovie(movie)`: takes a movie object and adds it to the internal movies array and also perssits to localstorage
-    - `removeMovie(movie)`: removes the given movie from the list and perssistent storage
-    - `getMovie(id)`: return as movie object matching the id;

-### create a component and route to display a movie

-  - map it to the /movie/:id url
-  - it will display a movie at index id in the movies array
-  - use a filter to display the title in uppercase

-### modify the frontpage

-- make title in the main.html page clickable to lead to your new movie detail page